ShadyEgypt/Zaka-Project/demo-project/new splitted data/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 79 images.
-Leaves are annotated in COCO format.
+Leaves are annotated in COCO Segmentation format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)